Installing Pharos Triton

 First, install the Pharos managed package, which includes the observability platform.
 There are several options:

-Signup for Pharos Free edition from our website.
+Signup for Pharos Free edition .

 There are 2 delivery methods.
 We recommend option A for its simplicity.